 Owning your History

-We also aired the powerful film by young Noongar dancer, Brianne Yarran.
+We also aired the exceptional film by young Noongar dancer, Brianne Yarran.
 Brianne is the daughter of Rise’s Moorditj Mia Program Coordinator, Sherri.
 Her film includes the Moorditj Mia Elders group.

 The film shares Brianne’s journey to create a solo dance routine that tells her Nannas’ Stolen Generation story.